Summit Series: Sweden

-During the two-week hiatus between games four and five, the Canadians visited Sweden and played two exhibition games versus the Swedish national team.
+During the two-week hiatus between games four and five, the Canadians visited Sweden and played two exhibition games versus the Sweden national team.
 The Team Canada management had arranged for the visit to Sweden to get used to the bigger ice surfaces in Europe, and stopping in Sweden would provide some rest for Team Canada before resuming the series in Moscow.
 The games took place on September 16 and 17 at the Johanneshovs Isstadion arena in Stockholm.
 Canada won game one 4–1; the second game was a 4–4 tie.
 The first exhibition game introduced Canada to the two West German referees, Josef Kompalla and Franz Baader.
 These two referees would figure prominently in games six and eight of the Canada-Soviet Union series.

 Sinden considered the first period of the first Swedish game the team's worst since the team was put together, but the team improved and started to take command.
 Henderson, Clarke, Cashman and Parisé scored.
 Sinden criticized the German referees: "... they were absolutely terrible.
 They couldn't even skate.
 They were miles behind the play all night and don't know the damn rules.
 Their incompetence helped the game become very bitter."
 The players were also introduced to the style of play of the Swedes, who were well used to using stick work to throw off their opponents.
 "They were spearing, holding, interfering, and most of all, backstabbing."
 The Canadian players would retaliate and be penalized for their retribution.
 As an example of the referees' incompetence, Sinden pointed out that Esposito had been penalized for cross-checking, and given a misconduct for it.
 Sinden, who had played international ice hockey, knew that under international rules at the time, you could not give a misconduct for cross-checking.